AntczakEI/app-ads/_posts/2026-03-27-how-much-water-to-drink-after-exercise.md

 - readiness for your next session

 If you only do a short light workout, the impact may be small.
 But if you train regularly, do longer sessions, exercise in the heat, or sweat heavily, post-workout hydration becomes much more important.

+This matters even more if you train again later the same day.
+For that scenario, also read [How to Recover Faster Between Two Training Sessions in One Day](/recovery/recover-between-two-training-sessions-in-one-day/).

 ## There is no single perfect number